As Canada prepares to reopen post-pandemic, it seems returning to the office is an anxiety-inducing prospect for many Canadians.

 Rather than framing this as a work-from-home versus work-at-the-office debate, we should see remote work as the beginning of a fundamental shift in how Canadians are managing their professional lives.
 If we can still maintain our productivity, while also protecting our mental health and living our values, then do we really need to consider arguments against working from home?
 I think not.

 Anita Li is a media strategist and consultant with a decade of experience as a multi-platform journalist at outlets across North America.
 She is also a journalism instructor at Ryerson University, the City University of New York’s Craig Newmark Graduate School of Journalism and Centennial College.
-Anita is the co-founder of Canadian Journalists of Colour, a rapidly growing network of BIPOC media-makers in Canada, as well as a member of the 2020-21 Online News Association board of directors.
-To keep up with Anita, subscribe to The Other Wave, her newsletter about challenging the status quo in journalism.
+She is the co-founder of Canadian Journalists of Colour, a rapidly growing network of BIPOC media-makers in Canada, as well as a member of the 2020-21 Online News Association board of directors.
+To keep up with Anita Li, subscribe to The Other Wave, her newsletter about challenging the status quo in journalism.